 You need to be where your target audience, your consumer is.

 This works even in a B2B setting.
-Even if the model seems to be more dependent on relationships, people need to know how successful and credible you are, if you are trustworthy, how much value you can provide, and for this they will go searching.
+Even if the model seems to be more dependent on relationships, people need to know how successful and credible you are, if you are trustworthy, and how much value you can provide, and for this, they will go searching.

 The best thing you can do is establish your brand proposition and story, how you can add value, and express that in a language they understand, through a channel they can access and trust, even if it be building your network right.